-In 2001, a fire in the gift shop damaged parts of the Cathedral.
-The Cathedral itself is so large that the Statue of Liberty could actually stand under its central dome.
-The Cathedral contains seven Chapels of Tongues which are dedicated to different immigrant groups.
-The American Poets’ Corner, created in 1984 in the Cathedral’s Arts Bay, commemorates American authors (Walt Whitman, Emily Dickinson, Willa Cather, Hart Crane, Gertrude Stein, Nathaniel Hawthorne, Langston Hughes, Robert Frost, and others) with stone slabs bearing quotes from their works and their names and dates of birth.
-John La Farge designed some of its earlier stained-glass windows.
-The Cathedral's rose window contains around 10,000 pieces of stained-glass.
-The Communications Bay, one window in the Cathedral’s nave, is dedicated to the modern media and television.
-Images of comedian, Jack Benny, and his wife, Mary Livingston, honor radio broadcasting and communication through the ages in the Communications stained-stained window.
-On a chapel window in the Labor Bay of the Nave Saint Joseph at his carpenter's bench, Noah, the ship builder, and Saint Columbia the church builder, are represented as are an Native American planting corn, Romans building bricks, and construction engineers working on modern buildings.
-Statues in the Cathedral are of both religious persons (St. Paul) as well as Shakespeare, Christopher Columbus, George Washington, Abraham Lincoln and Nelson Mandela.
-A sculpture in the Cathedral’s Great Lawn is a peace foundation designed by Greg Wyatt.
+John La Farge, a competitor of Tiffany, designed some of St. John’s stained-glass windows.
+The Cathedral's rose window contains approximately 10,000 pieces of stained-glass.
+The Communications Bay, a window in the Cathedral’s nave, is dedicated to modern media and television.
+Images of comedians honor radio broadcasting and communication through the ages.
+On a chapel window in the Labor Bay of the Nave, Saint Joseph at his carpenter's bench, Noah, the ship builder, and Saint Columbia the church builder, are represented as are Ancient Romans building bricks, and construction engineers working on modern buildings.
+Statues are of religious persons as well as Shakespeare, Christopher Columbus, George Washington, Abraham Lincoln and Nelson Mandela.
+Only a few weeks before his death from AIDS, Keith Haring created The Life Of Christ altarpiece, a bronze triptych.